Add to your Claude Code skills

 7. Writes the complete page (Markdown + YAML frontmatter)

-8. Adds 200-char AI Summary Nugget for LLM citation
+them into the 200-char AI Summary Nugget for LLM-retrieval alignment

 9. Adds FAQ section from real PAA data